 These clever pieces of accounting software make every aspect of the accounting needed for your company much easier.
 Furthermore, with HMRC ‘Making Tax Digital,’ having a piece of accepted accounting software means you are well-covered.
 Knowing which software is best for you and your business though can be tricky, so there are comparison sites which are designed to help save you time and money and make the right decision.

 You will need a reliable internet connection, fast computer and professional software to be a film editor.
 A film editor takes existing footage and cuts it together to make the final video.
 The editing process usually includes colour grading, synching audio and adding music.
 It’s repetitive work that needs precision and a little technical knowledge, so you’ll likely find that your clients are filmmakers who prefer the artistic side of things.
-You can find opportunities on sites like Mandy; be sure to put together a show reel with examples of your work.
+You can find opportunities on sites like Mandy and viddedit; be sure to put together a show reel with examples of your work.

 Points to Remember